SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-02-01-db-what-r-they-good-for.md

 **How big?**

 Perhaps the most common need that motivates database use is scalability, based on encountering limitations on file size or memory usage.
 Certain file types have size limits, such as a maximum number of rows for MS Excel files, or you may be trying  to use more than the amount of data that can be loaded into memory at once in a program like RStudio.
 Sometimes these issues can be resolved by using slightly different functions for reading in files (e.g. `fread` vs. `read.csv` in R), running code on SESYNC's RStudio server or [compute cluster](https://cyberhelp.sesync.org/faq/interactive-slurm-jobs.html) (which have much more memory than a typical laptop), or by [parallelizing code](https://cyberhelp.sesync.org/blog/using-rslurm-parallel.html) to run as separate tasks.
-Databases have essentially no inherent size limitations and only read requested parts of data into memory.
+Databases have essentially no inherent software-imposed size limitations and only read requested parts of data into memory.

 **Collaborating**